 ECITB Technical and Craft engineering training

 The ECITB works with employers and training providers to develop and deliver a wide range of engineering training.
-Importantly, engineering training courses cover key skills that help employees find work and meet industry needs.
+Our technical and craft training courses cover key skills that help employees find work and meet industry needs.

-Employees can learn new job-related skills that benefit the industry through technical training.
+Employees can learn new skills that benefit the industry through technical training.
 Moreover, technical training also helps employees’ career development by enabling progress from semi-skilled to craft status.
-For the wider industry, technical training helps recruit skilled workers from other sectors; for instance, helping former Services personnel transfer to engineering construction industry roles.
+For the wider industry, technical training helps recruit skilled workers from other sectors.
+For example, many employers look to recruit former Services personnel to engineering construction industry roles.

 - Abrasive Wheels